Over 50% of voice calls occur over Wi-Fi.

 - Property-type/ size

-- What kind of coverage is available outside
+- Availability of coverage outside the building

-- Is data also required
+- Whether data services are also required

 Will Residents Drop Calls When Roaming Throughout Our Property?